News and Events

 Globe and Mail: Feature article: “How past Writers Trust winners influenced nominees”

 Globe and Mail

-All Saints is included in the Globe’s list of 100 best books for 2014 in the Canadian fiction group (only 10 books).
+All Saints was included in the Globe’s list of 10 best fiction books for 2014.

 “A sharp, engaging interconnection of stories revolving around an Anglican church in danger of closing.
 Miller, once called ‘Canada’s greatest unknown writer,’ deserves to be known by all.”

 All Saints was also reviewed in the Globe.
 Visit the Books page for links to all reviews.